Narasimham (film): Legacy

 Mohanlal's punch dialogue in the film Nee Po Mone Dinesha has become an iconic Malayalam catchphrase.
 The Mundu worn by Mohanlal in this film, popularly known as Narasimham Mundu, became a fashion trend among youngsters.
 The film includes five songs composed by M. G. Radhakrishnan, of which Dhaankinakka/Pazhanimala and Mohanlal's introduction song attained a high level of popularity.
 The film was the 1000th acting credit of Jagathy Sreekumar.

+PoMoneModi campaign

+Two years after being elected as the prime minister, Narendra Modi visited the state of Kerala in May 2016 to campaign for the BJP in the 2016 Kerala Legislative Assembly election.
+During a campaign rally, Modi gave a speech in which he compared the infant mortality rate (IMR) of Kerala to that of Somalia.
+Kerala is one of the most religiously heterogeneous states in India, and the Kerala model has consistently been praised as one of the most socially developed states.
+At the time of his remarks, Kerala had the lowest IMR in India at 10, while Gujarat's was 30, the national average stood at 34, and Somalia had an IMR of 137.
+As a consequence, a social media campaign took off using the hashtag PoMoneModi ("Go Back Modi"), inspired by the famous Narasimham punchline.